-We estimate that the net proceeds from the sale of shares of our common stock in this offering will be approximately \$63.2 million, or \$73.2 million if the underwriters exercise in full their option to purchase additional shares, assuming an initial public offering price of \$8.00 per share, the price set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that the net proceeds from the sale of shares of our common stock in this offering will be approximately \$63.2 million, or \$73.2 million if the underwriters exercise in full their option to purchase additional shares, based on the initial public offering price of \$8.00 per share, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
 We intend to use the net proceeds from this offering, together with our existing cash and cash equivalents, to fund patient enrollment for our Phase 3 clinical trial of CAN-2409 in high-grade glioma through the first quarter of 2023; the development, construction and qualification of our manufacturing facility and the development of commercial manufacturing capabilities at third-party contract manufacturers through the first quarter of 2023; our Phase 3 clinical trial of CAN-2409 for newly diagnosed prostate cancer in patients who have an intermediate- or high-risk for progression; the development of CAN-2409 and CAN-3110 in other clinical trials currently in process or contemplated; the remaining proceeds for general corporate purposes, which may include the continued expansion of our HSV platform technology, hiring of additional personnel and consultants, capital expenditures and the costs of operating as a public company.
 See "Use of Proceeds" for additional information.